raspberrypilearning/scratch-cat-goes-skiing/en/step_5.md

 ## Adding an obstacle

-Having obstacles to avoid will make your game more challenging, and they will create a sense of movement as they appear at bottom of the screen and travel upwards.
+Having obstacles to avoid will make your game more challenging, and making them appear at bottom of the screen and travel upwards will create a sense of movement.

 ![obstacle](images/skier_obstacle_moving.gif)